Top 10 Best Places to Live in Nairobi

 2. Gigiri

 Gigiri is one of the largest expat communities in Africa.
-It hosts UNEP, UN-Habitat and several embassy offices for various countries like the United States, Sweden, Italy, Turkey, Brazil, Norway, and Argentina.
-The German School, Rosslyn Academy and the International School of Kenya are also located in this neighbourhood.
+It hosts UNEP, UN-Habitat, and several embassy offices for various countries, including the United States, Sweden, Italy, Turkey, Brazil, Norway, and Argentina.
+The German School, Rosslyn Academy, and the International School of Kenya are also located in this neighborhood.

-Gigiri boasts 24-hour regular police patrols making it one of the most secure neighbourhoods in Nairobi; It has its own police station.
-Gigiri also houses some of the best upmarket shopping and entertainment that Nairobi has to offer, including The Village Market Mall, Gigiri Shopping Centre, and the Warwick Centre.
-It’s a few minutes away from top medical facilities including the Nairobi Hospital
+Gigiri boasts 24-hour regular police patrols, making it one of the most secure neighborhoods in Nairobi, complete with its own police station.
+It also features some of the best upmarket shopping and entertainment options, including The Village Market Mall, Gigiri Shopping Centre, and the Warwick Centre.
+It’s just a few minutes away from top medical facilities, including Nairobi Hospital.

 3. Lavington

-It is a high-income residential estate located northwest of the city centre.
-The area is popular for its elegant and beautiful houses.
+This high-income residential estate is located northwest of the city centre and is popular for its elegant and beautiful houses.
 Lavington is also home to prestigious schools such as Loreto Convent Msongari, Braeburn, and Braeside.

 4. Kileleshwa

-This is another smart suburb for middle-class Kenyans and many expatriates which has been found to be a relaxing and stress-free area for the past years.
-Kileleshwa houses good schools like Kileleshwa Academy, Kenton College Academy Light Academy, Angels International School, Inquisitive Minds International School and Cavina School.
+Kileleshwa is another smart suburb favored by middle-class Kenyans and many expatriates, known for its relaxing and stress-free environment.
+It houses good schools like Kileleshwa Academy, Kenton College Academy, Light Academy, and Cavina School.

 5. Ridgeways

-Ridgeways is another home to wealthy Kenyans like former Kiambu governor William Kabogo and diplomats.
-Located on Kiambu Road, the estate prides itself on having expensive and luxurious bungalows with good security.
-It also houses Ridgeways mall which serves the residents’ shopping and entertainment needs.
-Windsor Golf Club which is one of the best golf clubs in Africa is located here.
+Ridgeways is home to wealthy Kenyans, including cabinet secretary William Kabogo and diplomats.
+Located on Kiambu Road, the estate features expensive and luxurious bungalows with good security.
+It also houses Ridgeways Mall, which caters to residents’ shopping and entertainment needs.
+Windsor Golf Club, one of the best golf clubs in Africa, is located here.

 6. Runda

-Runda Estate is Nairobi’s largest gated community.
-This lavish estate can be accessed from either Kiambu Road or Limuru Road.
-Here, the environment is serene, quiet, peaceful and secluded to allow the rich and famous to live private and comfortable lifestyles.
+Runda Estate is Nairobi’s largest gated community, accessible from either Kiambu Road or Limuru Road.
+The environment is serene, quiet, peaceful, and secluded, allowing the rich and famous to live private and comfortable lifestyles.

-Security in Runda is a priority as they are served by two police outlets — Evergreen Police Post and Runda Police Station.
-Several goods schools such as Potter House School and Brookhouse are located here.
+Security in Runda is a priority, served by two police outlets: Evergreen Police Post and Runda Police Station.
+Several good schools, such as Potter House School and Brookhouse, are located here.

 7. Kilimani and Hurlingham

-Kilimani is located approximately 4 kilometres from Nairobi’s central business district.
-Most of the house designs here are modern with a 24- hour security surveillance.
-Shopping centres close to these areas include the Yaya Centre on Argwings Kodhek Road and Adams Arcade & Junction on Ngong Road.
+Kilimani is located approximately 4 kilometers from Nairobi’s central business district.
+Most house designs here are modern, with 24-hour security surveillance.
+Shopping centers nearby include Yaya Centre on Argwings Kodhek Road and Adams Arcade & Junction on Ngong Road.

 8. Karen

-This is the home to several Kenyan politicians like DP William Ruto and Raila Odinga.
-The suburb which is greatly known for its large European population borders the Ngong Forest and is home to the Ngong Racecourse.
-Houses here are very magnificent and super expensive.
+This suburb is home to several Kenyan politicians, including Raila Odinga, Kalonzo Musyoka and former Deputy President Rigathi Gachagua.
+Known for its large European population, Karen borders Ngong Forest and is home to Ngong Racecourse.
+Houses here are magnificent and quite expensive.

-The estate also houses two of Kenya’s top hospitals; Nairobi Hospital and the Karen Hospital.
-Karen also has a good number of top schools such as Brookhouse, Banda Nairobi Waldorf School, Light International School and Hillcrest International.
+The estate also houses two of Kenya’s top hospitals: Nairobi Hospital and Karen Hospital.
+Additionally, it has several prestigious schools, including Brookhouse, Banda Nairobi Waldorf School, Light International School, and Hillcrest International.

 9. Kitisuru

-This is another luxurious neighbourhood within the city.
-Most people living in Kitisuru are expatriates, foreigners and top managers, due to its proximity to major international, regional and big companies.
-Some of the best schools located in this area include the International School of Kenya, Rosslyn Academy, and German School.
+Kitisuru is another luxurious neighborhood within the city, primarily inhabited by expatriates, foreigners, and top managers, due to its proximity to major international and regional companies.
+Some of the best schools in this area include the International School of Kenya, Rosslyn Academy, and the German School.

-Its proximity to the high-end neighbourhoods such as Nyari, Gigiri, Westlands, Loresho Spring Valley and Runda makes it a better place to stay.
+Its proximity to high-end neighborhoods such as Nyari, Gigiri, Westlands, Loresho Spring Valley, and Runda makes it an attractive place to stay.

 10. Riverside

-This neighbourhood is located along steep slopes dipping down to the Nairobi River with gated houses which are characterized by good security.
-Many of the houses here are tailored to meet international standards so as to attract expatriates.
-Its proximity to the CBD makes it a good place to stay for diplomats and expats.
+Riverside is located along steep slopes that descend to the Nairobi River, featuring gated houses characterized by good security.
+Many homes here are tailored to meet international standards, attracting expatriates.
+Its proximity to the CBD makes it a desirable location for diplomats and expats.

-Other good Nairobi estates which you can consider moving to include Nyari, Lower Kabete, Loresho Spring Valley, Parklands, and Kahawa Sukari.
+Other good Nairobi estates to consider when moving include Nyari, Garden Estate, Lower Kabete, Spring Valley, Parklands, and Kahawa Sukari.

 I help you to save time and live more with the most up-to-date lists, guides, reviews, and advice.